cicerakes/DarkNight-AO3/.github/ISSUE_TEMPLATE/bug_report.md

 - **Link to page where the issue occurs:**

 **Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and/or provide steps to reproduce the issue.

-**Screenshots: **
+**Screenshots:**
-If applicable, add screenshots to help explain your problem.
+Add screenshots to help explain your problem.